Tasty Recipes for the Home Cook

 What type of flour is best?

 Having said that, all-purpose flour can be used, of course.
-The bread will be delicious, but it might not be as airy and chewy are ones made with bread flour.
+The bread will be delicious, but it might not be as airy and chewy as the ones made with bread flour.

 How to tell if the dough is kneaded enough?

-You can tell if dough has been properly kneaded when it is elastic, smooth but slightly tacky.
+You can tell if the dough has been properly kneaded when it is elastic and smooth but slightly tacky.
 There are also other indicators that the dough has been kneaded sufficiently.
 Below are two test methods:

 • The poke test—give the dough a poke with your finger.
 If it springs quickly, it has been properly kneaded.
 If the indentation remains, the dough requires more kneading.